 Saint that he was, he took God’s work and God’s glory very seriously.
 Yet his holiness prevented him from taking himself, and his glory, too seriously.
 He had the proverbial “Roman nose,” big ears and a waistline reflecting his love of pasta.
 When he was given a glimpse of himself for the first time in a full length mirror, dressed in full papal regalia, his secretary overheard him mutter under his breath with a smile, “My God, this Pope is going to be a disaster on television!”

 This post on Angelo Roncalli, Pope and ultimate Saint John XXIII, was written as a tribute to the humility and openness to the Holy Spirit of the man who began the modern transformation of the papacy and called the Second Vatican Council.
+His feast day in the Roman calender is October 11, the date that Vatican II opened in 1962.
 The images come from a movie about his life and his famous visit to Regina Coeli prison in Rome.
 For more info on how Pope John XXIII helped defuse the Cuban missile crisis in 1962, listen to this five minute interview from Vatican Radio.